Legal framework

 At Berkswich, we strive to inspire our children to have an innate curiosity and fascination about the world that we live in and the diversity around them.
 Our goal is for all children to develop a love of geography.

-Our high quality teaching of geography enables our children to understand their rights and responsibilities towards other people and the environment in which we live.
-All children will be equipped with advanced knowledge about diverse places, people, resources and natural and human environments.
+Our high-quality teaching of geography, and our enrichment offer, enables our children to understand their rights and responsibilities towards other people and the environment in which we live.
+All children will be equipped with advanced knowledge about diverse places, people, resources, and natural and human environments.
 This ensures that each child, including SEND children, gain the real geographical experiences of their community and the wider world.

 The implementation of the geography curriculum